 Let’s get down to it.
 The plan is called ‘MEWA’, or the ‘Multiple Employer Welfare Arrangement’.
-If you have a small business in Missouri with 2-50 employees, this plan is highly competitive (with a few exceptions which I will cover below).
-The rates are the lowest I have seen in this business for a long time.
-The plan usually has 30-40% lower costs than almost everything else in the Marketplace.
+If you have a small business in Missouri with 2-50 employees, this health insurance plan is highly competitive (with a few exceptions which I will cover below).
+I haven’t seen lower rates in this business for a long time.
+The plan usually is 30-40% lower cost than almost everything else in the Marketplace.
 If none of the exceptions below apply to your business, I would Highly Recommend that you consider the MEWA Health Insurance Plan.

 Here are the exceptions:

 - MEWA is offered through your local Chamber of Commerce, which all have pooled together for a Missouri-wide Small Business insurance pool.
 You must be a member or become a member of your local Chamber of Commerce to get the MEWA plan.
 (I would recommend joining your local Chamber of Commerce regardless of MEWA, but that’s just my opinion)

 - MEWA is more sensitive to the health risks in your business.
 This means if some of your employees already have some Health Issues, or are in a higher risk population (Older, have Diabetes, etc.), the plan’s price advantage will shrink.

 - MEWA’s rates are usually still better, even with a High-Risk Employee pool.

 - Even if you have some Employees with health issues, the plan is flexible.
 The plan will often still be the best choice for your Business.

 - This advice is current as of the publishing of this article – it may no longer be accurate if you are reading this a year or three down the road.